GigigoGreenLabs/CustomViewIndicator/README.md

- You can use this library importing the glide or picasso dependency in your build.gradle file
+ You can use this library importing the dependency in your build.gradle file

 ```
 Add it in your root build.gradle at the end of repositories: